DoubleCouponDay/Chunkus/README.md

 The main algorithm is written in C and is linked to the discord bot in Rust.

-An optional debugger `vec_step` for using an index to step to a specified iteration of the Vectorizer algorithm.
+An optional debugger `vec_step` is written in C++ and is for using an index to step to a specified iteration of the Vectorizer algorithm.

 This was a group project by Samuel, Joshua, Matthew.

 ## Building Requirements
 ---

-Set the `VECTORIZER` environment variable to the value of your two discord bot's secret tokens.
+Set the `VECTORIZER` environment variable to the value of your discord bot's secret token.

 If you are on windows: